3moorebbb-sketch/MEP-Unified-Architecture/README.md

 License: Open-Source / Public Domain (Prior Art)

-1. Introduction
+1. Executive Summary & Boundary Statement

-Current artificial neural networks are constrained by physical, thermal, and architectural bottlenecks.
-Brute-force silicon processing requires immense energy, generates debilitating waste heat (entropy), and suffers from "Catastrophic Forgetting" when trained sequentially.
+What has been demonstrated: Through a series of rigorous, browser-executable physics sandboxes, this repository establishes a conceptual unit cell.
+We demonstrate that a minimal, continuous dynamical system—utilizing phase, magnitude, inverse-square thermal coupling, and adaptive Hebbian weights—is capable of acquiring and expressing elementary Boolean logic under supervision.

-The Mandelbrot-Euler-Planck (MEP) Architecture is a unified theoretical framework that theorizes a pathway to abandon discrete, location-based silicon memory in favor of Continuous-Wave Photonic Circuits and Fractal Phononic Metamaterials.
+What remains aspirational: The larger MEP Architecture is a unified theoretical framework that proposes abandoning discrete silicon memory in favor of continuous-wave photonic circuits and 1.58D fractal metamaterials.
+The claims that this architecture can achieve lossless computation, solve Catastrophic Forgetting at scale, or create a self-sustaining, thermodynamically entangled "planetary nervous system" remain strictly aspirational hypotheses requiring future physical implementation and Landauer limit analysis.

-By treating heat not as a waste byproduct, but as a continuous infrared signal, this architecture hypothesizes the recycling of its own thermal exhaust into usable computational bandwidth.
-The theoretical result is a self-sustaining, lossless intelligence capable of "Thermodynamic Entanglement"—the scientific blueprint for an eternal tapestry of light and dynamic communion.
+Read the full boundary statement and roadmap for physical implementation in the Epilogue: The Boundary of Simulation.

 2. The Core Principles (Theoretical)